 - Upcoming book events

-- Interviews with author Lainey Feingold about Structured Negotiation, a Winning Alternative to Lawsuits
+- Media interviews with author Lainey Feingold about Structured Negotiation, a Winning Alternative to Lawsuits

 - Praise for the book